Leandra's Law & ignition interlock devices

 - the driver will have an "ignition interlock" restriction added to their driver license

-See additional information about Leandra's Law at the NYS Governor's Traffic Safety Committee Alcohol, Drugs and DWI page.
+See additional information about Leandra's Law at the NY State Governor's Traffic Safety Committee Alcohol, Drugs and Impaired Driving page.

 What are the different parts of Leandra's Law and what are the penalties for conviction?

 The law established a new Class E Felony.
 The law states that no person shall operate a motor vehicle under the influence of alcohol or drugs while a child who is 15 years of age or younger is a passenger in the vehicle.

 A court must sentence a person convicted of either Aggravated DWI/Child in Vehicle or Aggravated DWI/Driving with a Blood Alcohol Content (BAC) of .18 or More to a period of probation or to a conditional discharge.
 The court must require the installation and use of an ignition interlock device in any motor vehicle owned or operated by a person convicted under this law.
 The ignition interlock device must remain in the vehicle for at least 12 months, unless otherwise permitted by the court.

 A court that sentences a person for a Driving While Intoxicated conviction on or after August 15, 2010 must impose a conditional discharge or probation, and a condition of the sentence must be the installation and use of an ignition interlock device in any motor vehicle the person owns or operates.
 The ignition interlock device must remain in the vehicle for at least 12 months, unless otherwise permitted by the court.

 An ignition interlock device connects to a motor vehicle ignition system and measures the alcohol content in the breath of the operator.
 The device prevents the vehicle from being started until the motorist provides an acceptable breath sample.